The short version

 What this means for PMs

 If you're building product right now and not thinking about where your users' work could be done by the software itself, you're behind.
+The Your AI Agent Fleet handbook chapter is a practical starting point for building the agent layer.
 The question isn't "how do we make this tool better?"
 It's "which parts of this work should the software just do?"

 Start with the most repetitive, well-defined tasks your users currently handle.
 Those are your first candidates for agent automation.
 Then work your way up the complexity ladder.